eddatasci/unrollment_proj/paper/symposium.md

 Predictive algorithms have taken on an important role in decisionmaking in higher education, and have clear implications for participation for all (Eduventures, 2013; Ekowo & Palmer 2016).
-This project seeks to demistify how these algorithms work and to create a more open discussion about how these predictive models might affect participation in higher education.
+This project seeks to demystify how these algorithms work and to create a more open discussion about how these predictive models might affect participation in higher education.